What’s The Best Low Cost / Cheap Web Hosting for Your Website?

 Choosing the best cheap web hosting is a daunting & confusing process.
 It’s tough especially because there is no such thing as an absolute “best low cost web hosting” There is only the web hosting that is right for you considering all the tradeoffs – especially considering your budget.

-Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best low cost web hosting (updated 2017) for your website based on your preferences (or skip to the summary of choices).
+Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best low cost web hosting (updated for 2017 / 18) for your website based on your preferences (or skip to the summary of choices).

 Disclosure: I receive referral fees from companies mentioned on this site, including the ones mentioned in this quiz.
 My recommendations are based on my experiences as an independent paying customer or consultant to a paying customer.